jih189/TAMP_homerobot_Fetch/README.md

 - Docker

 ### Installing
 Because we will use CoppeliaSim as our simulation for this project, we need to download the zip file for the [CoppeliaSim package](https://drive.google.com/drive/folders/1QUWJlT4B2yIQaNmF-G1xE8XvtskaKTv8?usp=sharing).
-Then, directly copy both CoppeliaSim_Edu_V4_4_0_rev0_Ubuntu18_04.tar.xz andcastxml.tar.xz and place both of them in
+Then, directly copy both CoppeliaSim_Edu_V4_4_0_rev0_Ubuntu18_04.tar.xz and castxml.tar.xz and place them in (__do not unzip them__)
 ```
-~/jiaming_manipulation/download
+[directory where you have the jiaming_manipulation]/jiaming_manipulation/download
 ```
 Build the docker image, and this step will take a long time.
 ```
-cd ~/jiaming_manipulation/docker_iamge
+cd [directory where you have the jiaming_manipulation]/jiaming_manipulation/docker_image
 sh build.sh
 ```

-Once the image is built, you can run the image as a container by
+Once the image is built, you can run the image as a container by (__xhost is required once you use docker run here__)
 ```
+xhost +
 sh run.sh
 ```

-At this point, the workspace is not compiled yet.
-In the docker container, you need to compile by catkin by
+At this point, you will enter the container, but the workspace is not compiled yet.
+In the docker container, you need to compile and source it by
 ```
-cd ~catkin_ws $$ catkin_make
+cd ~/catkin_ws $$ catkin_make && source devel/setup.bash
 ```

 Then you need to provide the controller and server plugin for CoppeliaSim with ROS, so you need to cp them and place in the CoppeliaSim